 This group has four main strategies: reduce pills, improve pain management, increase access to treatment and improve public education.

-The goal of this program is to reduce teen alcohol abuse.
-Oregon mORe educates parents, students and community members on the dangers of alcohol abuse and the importance of prevention.
+The goal of this program is to reduce teen alcohol use.
+Oregon mORe educates parents, students and community members on the dangers of alcohol use and the importance of prevention.

 Oregon Addiction Treatment Programs